EccoMassimo/dotfiles/README.md

 ## Programs

 - When installing generic program types (tarballs), place them in the ~/Programs folder.

 - To create a symbolic link use this command:
 `sudo ln -s ~/Programs/PROGRAM/PROGRAM_RUN_FILE /usr/bin/SYMLINK_NAME`

+- To install .deb packages use this command:
+`sudo dpkg -i PACKAGENAME.deb

 ### Git